The Lovelace UI is a customizable interface. With additional community plugins you can extend the default Lovelace experience.

 /hacsfilesendpoint will try to serve a .gz variant of the element, this will make the element smaller and the transfer will be faster.

 hacsfiles version will have the extra features that HACS offers.

 .gz example: CCH (Compact Custom Header) is a fairly popular element for Lovelace.
 When you use

 .js file which is 101kB, but if you use HACS and reference the plugin with

 /hacsfiles, it will serve the 20kB

 .gz version automagically (sizes accurate for version 1.4.7 of CCH).

-  Every plugin you have installed with HACS will have a "Open plugin" button.
+Every plugin you have installed with HACS will have a "Open source" option on the hamburger menu.

 This is useful when troubleshooting; if you can see a code wall (the underlying

 .js file) everything is OK, but if you get a 404 try reinstalling it.